JasonThomasData/CSVtoNestedJSON/README.md

 # CSVtoNestedJSON

 A python 2.7.9 project that converts CSV files to nested JSON.
-Files become prettified with objects in objects, arrays in objects, objects in arrays etc.
+Files become prettified with objects in objects.

 TO USE THE PYTHON FILE